davidebasile/FORTE2016/README.md

-This tool is now obsolete and has been replaced by FMCAT.
+This tool is now obsolete and has been replaced.
-Check davidebasile/FMCAT repository (not all the functionalities of CAT have been maintained  by FMCAT).
+Check davidebasile/ContractAutomataTool repository (not all the functionalities  have been maintained  by the new version).

 ----------------------------------------------------------------------------